Windbreaker buying guide

 Whether you’re camping or hiking, cycling or just spending time in the great outdoors, chances are you’ll be investing in a windbreaker jacket.
 It shouldn’t be a complicated decision – essentially, you just need protection against the wind, rain, mud and dust.

 A windbreaker jacket is a light, waterproof jacket – without insulation, it is ideal for layering over winter clothes or wearing in summer months when a thick, bulky garment would be prohibitive to movement and comfort.
-That said, there are some windbreaker jackets designed specifically for winter with extra padding and these will be less suitable for hotter climates.
+That said, there are some windbreaker jackets designed specifically for winter with extra padding or fleece lining and these will be less suitable for hotter climates.
 It is worth checking when buying to ensure you get the right one for you.

 Why choose a windbreaker jacket?